alphagov/govuk-developer-docs/source/manual/testing.html.md

 See also: [how we reuse health check endpoints to alert about transient failures](https://docs.publishing.service.gov.uk/manual/alerts/app-healthcheck-not-ok.html).

 ## Continuous Integration checks

-### Publishing End-to-end Tests

-[Publishing End-to-end Tests](https://github.com/alphagov/publishing-e2e-tests#govuk-publishing-end-to-end-tests) uses a Docker environment to run end-to-end tests of publishing actions involving [various apps](https://github.com/alphagov/publishing-e2e-tests/blob/main/Jenkinsfile#L8).
-Unlike the surrogate suite of end-to-end tests in [Smokey](#smokey), the Docker environment used by Publishing End-to-end Tests means the tests are properly isolated.

-**Warning: this test suite is DEPRECATED**.
-The tests are slow and brittle and do not run in a realistic GOV.UK environment.
-Do not add any new tests to this repo.
-[We have agreed to delete these tests once we have sufficiently increased coverage from the other forms of testing described here](https://github.com/alphagov/govuk-rfcs/blob/main/rfc-128-continuous-deployment.md#delete-publishing-e2e-tests).

 ### Contract Tests